-After completing all six sessions in this e-learning module, physiotherapists will:
+After completing the online content in this module, participants will:

-- Be aware of evidence based physical therapy practices and skills that can be used to prevent or treat chronic wounds in different health-care settings.
+- Be aware of current physical therapy practices and skills that known to help prevent or treat chronic wounds in different health-care settings.

 - Review research related to wound management and through critical appraisal, be able to distinguish between myths and facts in common wound care practices.